Aries-Heker/Discord-Rat/README.md

 > **⚠ Disclaimer:**
 > This tool is intended solely for educational and authorized testing purposes.
 Unauthorized use of these techniques is illegal and unethical.
+A new version with embedded EXE, UAC bypass, webcam, and screenshot features is coming soon!
 ---

 ## 📌 Overview